RadCloudSplat: Scatterer-Driven 3D Gaussian Splatting with Point-Cloud Priors for Radiomap Extrapolation: Synthetic Data Evaluation

 \section{Synthetic Data Evaluation}

-To better understand the performance of RadSplatter in representing virtual scatters with several key radio-related attributes versus its performance in extrapolating RSS radiomap in unseen locations, we first evaluate the RadSplatter relying on a limited, sparse set of measurements on synthetic datasets.
+To better understand the performance of RadCloudSplat in representing virtual scatters with several key radio-related attributes versus its performance in extrapolating RSS radiomap in unseen locations, we first evaluate the RadCloudSplat relying on a limited set of measurements on synthetic datasets.

-\textbf{Synthetic Datasets:} We use the synthetic data sets based on Shanghai City with total $5,963,068$ point clouds captured by LiDAR sensor to describing the outdoor complex environment.
-Figure~\ref{fig:Task} shows the layout geometry of the outdoor environment, whose size is around $1000\times1200\times 110.5m^3$, and the spatial distribution of collected outdoor data from central $6,310$ grids (each of $10\times10m^2$), all of which are measured at the same height $1m$ by ray tracing techniques \cite{10155734}.
-Note that there is only one main BS in this unit coverage area.
+\textbf{Synthetic Datasets:} We use the synthetic data sets based on City A in China with $5,963,068$ point clouds captured by LiDAR sensor to describe the outdoor complex environment.
+Fig.~\ref{fig:Task} shows the layout geometry of the outdoor environment, whose size is around $1000\times1200\times 110.5m^3$, and the spatial distribution of outdoor RSS data from central $6,310$ grids (each of $10\times10m^2$), all of which are measured at the same height $1m$ by Ray Tracing method.
+There is only one main BS in this unit coverage area.
 To emulate the signal interference encountered in real-world scenarios, we incorporate $3$ dB noise into the data.
-Moreover, we separate the total measurements into training set with $|\mathbb L_k|=5,566$ red grids and testing set with only $|\mathbb L_o|=744$ yellow grids to evaluate RadSplatter.
+Moreover, we separate the total measurements into the training set with $|\mathbb L_k|=5,566$ red grids and the testing set with only $|\mathbb L_o|=744$ yellow grids to evaluate.